Best Bay Boats: Top 5 Must-Have Features & More

 Fuel Economy & Performance

 You should ALWAYS check out performance bulletins, technical documentation, and reviews written about your bay boat candidates.
 Unless you’re made of money, fuel economy will at some point become part of your boating experience.
-Opening your wallet to large and unfriendly fuel costs will lead to disappointment, so consider a stepped hull which will help reduce wet surfaces while improving both fuel efficiency and performance.
+Opening your wallet to large and unfriendly fuel costs will lead to disappointment, so consider a stepped hull that will help reduce wet surfaces while improving both fuel efficiency and performance.
 One other consideration, avoid the temptation for oversized power options.
 Scaling back from that mammoth engine saves on the overall cost of the boat as well as the operating costs.
 Result: Your bank balance and the environment will thank you.

 Seating and Family Friendly Functionality

 Reality check, only a small percentage of boat owners are lucky enough to be a full-time fisherman.
 Understanding that regardless of our passions for fishing, most of our bay boats will serve dual duty as a fish buster but also as a recreational family cruiser.
-To avoid unwanted moans and groans, you’ll want to ensure that your new bay boat has ample seating, safety features, and maybe even an in console head.
+To avoid unwanted moans and groans, you’ll want to ensure that your new bay boat has ample seating, safety features, and maybe even an in-console head.
 End state: Creature features go a very long way to keeping everyone happy.